k14s/yaml/README.md

-# YAML support for the Go language
+# YAML support for the Go language (ytt fork)

+This branch is an attempt to track changes made to the original project for use in `ytt`.

+At this time, only the changes between v2.2.2 (the original starting point) and the initial commit in k14s/ytt along with changes required to make the tests pass again are captured here.

+_(original README.md, follows, below.)_

+---

 Introduction
 ------------